micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 ## 2.1.
 Automated pipeline

-Use the *TiePHistoP* program to launch the automated inter-epoch processing pipeline.
+Use the *TiePHistoP* command to launch the automated inter-epoch processing pipeline.

 The input, output and parameter interpretation of the command "TiePHistoP" are listed below: